Tower of Babel and scattering

 Gideon’s stratagem; people flee to Zarahemla.

-Mosiah receives them; records are compared.
+Limhi and Alma's groups join Mosiah II; records are compared.

 Alma the Younger and the sons of Mosiah are converted by an angel.